Dick & Dom in da Bungalow: Diddy Dick and Dom on CBBC

-The deliberate spelling mistake in the title (Dairies-Diaries) is pointed out in the final episode of Da Dick and Dom Dairies.

 Diddy TV

 In 2016, another new series aired on CBBC which was a sketch show featuring Diddy Dick and Dom in parodies of various other programmes.

 Future

 In 2016, producer Steve Ryde has stated that there may be a one-off special in the future.
 On 14 November 2019, Dick and Dom ran a poll on Twitter asking if viewers would be interested to see a revival of the show, except with adults as contestants.

 Tour

 On 26 January 2022, Dick and Dom posted an image of one of the Bungalow's wallpapers on Instagram, with no context.
 Social media users theorized that this could signify a reboot.
 On May 3 2022, Dick and Dom posted on their social media pages a video of the Bungalow house logo with the number 5 next to it and with Dick's voice shouting bogies, which began a countdown of other videos posted throughout the day.

 The next day it was announced that Dick and Dom in Da Bungalow would be returning as a tour in Autumn 2022 to mark the show's 20th anniversary.
 Originally slated for Autumn 2022, the tour was delayed to 2023 with added venues across the UK.
 The live shows would feature many of the same games and characters from the TV show, with audience members being invited to participate on-stage.
 The tour officially commenced on 11 March 2023 in the Birmingham Town Hall, exactly 17 years to the day since the final episode.
 When asked in an interview about this, Dick and Dom had not realised this and were pleasantly surprised.